pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/0_introduction_to_flutterfire_and_firestore/instructions.md

 ![Enable Firebase Auth in the Firebase Console](https://github.com/pr-Mais/dartpad_workshops/blob/main/firestore_type_safety_with_converter/assets/enable-auth.gif?raw=true)
 ## Initialize Firebase in Flutter

-Now that we have the configurations ready, the initialization should happen before any call to any other FlutterFire plugin, including Firestore.
+Now that you have the configurations ready, the initialization should happen before any call to any other FlutterFire plugin, including Firestore.
 It's usually better to do that before calling `runApp()` in `main()`.

 ### `TODO(3)`